prikhi/ksp-automation/README.md

 A CLI KSP Automation program & library that utilizes the [kRPC][krpc] mod.

+Currently in early alpha, there's only a few programs:

+* Executing an Existing Maneuver Node
+* Sub-Orbital Launch with Science Collection
-Currently in early alpha - the only current supported program is achieving Low-Kerbin Orbit from the Kerbal Space Center Launchpad.
+* Achieving Low-Kerbin Orbit from the Kerbal Space Center Launchpad

 ![The User Interface of the KSP Automation Program, Showing a Mission List, Parameters, Logs, and Options](http://bugs.sleepanarchy.com/projects/ksp-automation/repository/revisions/master/entry/screenshot.png "KSP Automation Screenshot")